 With over 50 years’ experience stopping water on numerous residential and commercial masonry projects, DRYLOK products are the best time-tested solution for waterproofing masonry walls, providing a 15-year waterproof warranty.

 Quantum Coatings, the chosen painting contractor for the project, did not have much experience with DRYLOK and reached out to UGL’s customer service, architectural, and sales resources for assistance.
 UGL’s team provided on-the-job application assistance and procurement help to arrange tinting of the several hundred gallons of DRYLOK EXTREME necessary for the project.

 “The product was easy to apply,” explained Shawn Shaw, Project Manager for Quantum Coatings.
 “It rolled on very smoothly and quickly.
 My guys completed the waterproof coating in just 3 days.”

 After many delays in construction, this part of the job was a pleasure.
 “The DRYLOK EXTREME has held up very well to regular job site traffic and abuse, AND it’s waterproofed, too,” added Shaw.

-The hospital staff has recently moved into their new $390 million home, which serves the families of Charles for years to come.
+The hospital staff has recently moved into their new $390 million home, which serves the families of Charleston for years to come.